 We have 6 nest boxes raised a couple feet from the floor.
 Each box is about 14" wide and a foot deep.
 Our 14 hens seem to only use the top rank of boxes though.

 shavings in the nest boxes and also on the floor.
 We clean the coop out

 spring and fall and compost the results for use in our gardens.
 Keeping

 their environment clean is a key to successfully raising laying hens.
 Allow at least 4-5 square feet of space in the coop for each hen.

 At about 20 weeks of age, switch the hens to an egg-laying ration.
 We also supply oyster shell and grit to our hens, to help in forming strong shells and as an aid to digestion.

 Our hens go out in the day-time, and free range around the farm.
 They return to the coop at night.
 Make sure you fence the birds OUT of any area you don't want them in; a few hens can scratch the heck out of your garden if they get in.

 Raising chickens for eggs is a profitable sideline for a small farm or the organic market gardener.
-Our CSA customers buy all the eggs we can produce; we are lucky to keep a dozen a week for our own use during the busy summer season.
-Organic free-range eggs command a premium price; once your customers taste, them they will keep coming back for more.
+Our CSA customers bought all the eggs we can produce; we were lucky to keep a dozen a week for our own use during the busy summer season.